MSN, Family Nurse Practitioner Program Online

 MSN, Family Nurse Practitioner Specialization Curriculum

 Earning a specialization as a Family Nurse Practitioner will help you to assess, prevent, diagnose and manage acute and chronic health conditions of patients throughout their lives.
-American Sentinel’s rigorous curriculum covers a breadth of advanced primary care areas:
+American Sentinel College’s rigorous curriculum covers a breadth of advanced primary care areas:

 The MSN, Family Nurse Practitioner Specialization is 14 courses (42 credit hours) with 540 clinical hours embedded within the courses.
 Courses are 100% online, and clinical hours can be completed at a facility near your residence and work.